datadryad/dryad-app/app/views/layouts/_about.html.md

 <div class="bio">
   <img src="/images/horstmann.jpg" alt="Wolfram Horstmann" title="Wolfram Horstmann">
-  <p><strong>Wolfram Horstmann (Class of 2021)</strong> has been Director of Göttingen State and University Library since 2014.
+  <p><strong>Wolfram Horstmann (Class of 2021)</strong> has been Director of Göttingen State and University Library since 2014.
 Prior to that, he was Associate Director at the Bodleian Libraries of the University of Oxford, UK and CIO at Bielefeld University, Germany.
 He is Professor at the Information School of the Humboldt University in Berlin, teaching Electronic Publishing, Open Access and Open Science.
 He is biologist by training and worked on the epistemology of simulations for his doctoral thesis. <a href="https://www.sub.uni-goettingen.de/en/contact/staff-a-z/staff-details/person/wolfram-horstmann/" target="_blank" title="Read more about Wolfram (opens in a new window)">Read more details.</a></p>
 </div>

 <div class="bio">